 Delyn Ellison-Lloyd, Director

 Delyn graduated with a bachelor of science degree with an emphasis in biology from the University of Oregon.
 She worked for Sacramento County for 11 years, first in the Environmental Management Department as a hazardous materials specialist and then as an environmental compliance specialist in the County’s Business Environmental Resource Center.
-She returned to school and obtained her masters of science degree in civil engineering from California State University, Sacramento, and has worked as a senior engineer with the City of Roseville’s Stormwater Management Program for the past 14 years.
+She returned to school and obtained her masters of science degree in civil engineering from California State University, Sacramento, and worked as a senior engineer with the City of Roseville’s Stormwater Management Program for 14 years.
+As of March 2019, Ms. Ellison-Lloyd is working for Municipal Consulting Group, a consulting firm based in Citrus Heights, California.

 Sandy Mathews, Director